vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. Success is walking from failure to failure with no loss of enthusiasm. - Winston Churchill
 > 1. The best way to predict your future is to create it. - Peter Drucker
 > 1. The only limit to our realization of tomorrow will be our doubts of today. - Franklin D. Roosevelt
-> 1. You miss 100% of the shots you Do not take. - Wayne Gretzky -- **Here**
+> 1. You miss 100% of the shots you do not take. - Wayne Gretzky
-> 1. The best way to get started is to quit talking and begin doing. - Walt Disney
+> 1. The best way to get started is to quit talking and begin doing. - Walt Disney -- **Here**
 > 1. Success usually comes to those who are too busy to be looking for it. - Henry David Thoreau
 > 1. Opportunities Do not happen, you create them. - Chris Grosser
 > 1. Success is the sum of small efforts, repeated day in and day out. - Robert Collier